July 14, 2020

 Dump 1 entire bottle of Unique Tank Cleaner into your 40 gallon black tank by pouring it through your toilet and let it sit in the tank for 12-72 hours.

 While Tank Cleaner typically works in about 12 hours, the longer you let it work the better!
 Letting it sit for days, weeks, or even months won't cause any damage to your RV.
 Class B RVs and others with smaller tanks may need less than one bottle of Tank Cleaner.

 Note: No amount of Unique Tank Cleaner is too much, so feel free to use a whole bottle on a smaller tank or more on a larger tank.
 If you have questions, we are always willing to help you find the best solution for your RV.

-Rinse your tank thoroughly
+Rinse your tank thoroughly.

 If your RV comes with a built-in tank rinser (or flusher), it’s best to run it for about 30 minutes or until the tank is thoroughly rinsed out.